 With this in mind, OSHA created a set of guidelines for organizations to follow when creating emergency exit routes.
 Here are some answers to frequently asked questions regarding emergency exit routing in the workplace.

-What is an exit route?
+What is an Exit Route?

-According to OSHA, an exit route is “a continuous and unobstructed path of exit travel from any point withing a workplace to a place of safety.”
+According to OSHA, an exit route is “a continuous and unobstructed path of exit travel from any point within a workplace to a place of safety.”
 There are three components of an exit route: